WCSCourses/GenEpiLAC2023/Manuals/Assembly_method_comparison/Assembly_annotation.md

 - EMBL format files of the annotation of the chromosomes of MW2 and MSSA476 (`MW2.embl` and `MSSA476.embl`)
 - EMBL format files of mobile genetic elements of the chromosomes of MW2 and MSSA476 (`MW2_MGEs.tab` and `MSSA476_MGEs.tab`)
 - a folder containing the pdf files of the Köser _et al_., Holden _et al_., and Baba _et al_. manuscripts if you want to find out a bit more about the genomes and origins of the isolates
-- a folder containing the annotation database
+- a folder containing an annotation database

 <br>